 Much later, in the 19th century, when they started migrating out in sizeable numbers, these communities got generalized as ‘Marwaris’, and the moniker stuck.

-These migrants typically began as petty shopkeepers, often with capital advanced from a wholesaler in their own community.
+These migrants typically began as petty shopkeepers, often with capital advanced from a wholesaler in their community.
 They slowly graduated to money lending and then moved to finance farmers for their commercial crops, such as opium and cotton.

 Some of these families (e.g. Tarachand Ghanshyam Das of the Podar family) became so successful that at different points in time, they were bankers to the Royal families of Jaipur, Bikaner, and Hyderabad.
 In Calcutta, Marwaris ended up controlling all aspects of finance and logistics for the Jute, Opium, and Cotton trade.
 These firms took deposits, gave loans, engaged in the wholesale trade of commodities, transferred funds for clients to distant cities, cashed bills of trade, insured shipments, and speculated on commodity futures when the opportunity arose.
 There are stories of Marwari firms destroying British competitors during WWI, in Jute and Silver, through speculation in futures markets!

 It’s interesting to place this construction boom on the timeline of history.
 The earliest Marwadi havelis date from the 1830s.
-Prior to that, Shekhawati had devolved into a Wild West lawlessness, and if you had money, you better hide it well.
+Before that, Shekhawati had devolved into a Wild West lawlessness, and if you had money, you better hide it well.
 It was only in the 1830s that EIC, through Shekhawati Brigade and Lt.
 Col Lockett, brought peace to the region, with some strong-arm tactics…and Marwaris felt safe to show off!

 Havelis soon became the vanity project to flaunt wealth.
 And flaunt what they did.
 One-upmanship amongst Shekhawati’s merchant community took the form of whose Haveli was bigger and more embellished.
 They spared no expense.
 The finest artists [chiteras] were called in to paint topics ranging from the erotic to the religious to the secular to copies of European prints.
 Whatever it took to impress.